Ice Mountain: An Elegy

 10% of the proceeds from all sales will benefit local and regional conservation efforts in central Pennsylvania

-WIN A FREE COPY OR AN ORIGINAL PRINT: On February 1, we will give away a free copy of this book and an original linocut print to two newsletter subscribers chosen in a random drawing, so please sign up if you'd like to be eligible, and to receive news and other exclusive special offers, 4-6 times per year, via email.
+WIN A FREE COPY OR AN ORIGINAL PRINT: On February 1, we gave away a free copy of this book and an original linocut print to two newsletter subscribers chosen in a random drawing, so please sign up if you'd like to receive news and other exclusive special offers, 4-6 times per year, via email.

 Ice Mountain: An Elegy